RolandsKundzins/telegram-book-bot/README.md

 # Telegram Book Bot on Supabase Edge Functions

-A Telegram bot that querries a book library API.
+A Telegram bot that querries a book library API like LibGen (Library Genesis).
+In two steps:
-The user can pick a book to automatically be added to pocketbook cloud.
+1. User can search for a book
+2. User can upload one of the books to pocketbook cloud using book id.

 A project demonstrating how to use Supabase Edge Functions with Docker and the Supabase CLI.